N.J. man charged in $3.5 million fraud, impersonating Mets partner

-NEW YORK The head of a New Jersey equipment leasing company was arrested on Wednesday and accused of impersonating the New York Mets chief operating officer and co-owner as part of a $3.5 million fraud.
+NEW YORK, Sept 9 The head of a New Jersey equipment leasing company was arrested on Wednesday and accused of impersonating the New York Mets chief operating officer and co-owner as part of a $3.5 million fraud.

 Michael Conway, 39, was charged in a criminal complaint in federal court in Brooklyn, New York, with wire fraud and aggravated identity theft in connection with a scheme to defraud a hedge fund investor and financing company.

-Conway, a resident of Verona, New Jersey, was arrested Wednesday morning and released on a $1 million bond following a court hearing.
-His lawyer did not respond to requests for comment.
+Conway, a resident of Verona, New Jersey, was arrested Wednesday morning and expected to appear in court later in the day.
+A lawyer for Conway could not be immediately determined.

 Federal Bureau of Investigation agents, meanwhile, executed a search warrant at the Fairfield, New Jersey offices of Conway's company, Choice Office Solutions LLC.